 Knowledge of quality assurance and accessibility tools.

-Commitment to customer service, being team-oriented and working collaboratively in an academic community.
+Ability to work collaboratively in an academic community.

 Ability to influence effectively across reporting lines and navigate a matrixed environment.